tonyhb/Mundo/README.md

 ## Mundo

-Mundo is (will be) a mapping system written for the MongoDB Database and the [Kohana Framework](http://kohanaframework.org/).
+Mundo is a mapping system written for the MongoDB Database and the [Kohana Framework](http://kohanaframework.org/).

-So, I'm currently developing this and it's _not even in alpha!_ Hopefully, by the first release, Mundo should do the following:
+It's currently in alpha - just released - and can do the following:

 * Validate model data (including embedded objects and collections)
 * Provide an object for the model's state and data
-* Filter and change the model's data when updated (where necessary)
 * Automatically update collections using atomic operations where possible

-_"Cool!"_, you say?!
-Yeah, I hope so too.
-We'll have to wait and see though.

-Stay tuned!
+There's example usage in the tests folder and the code is well commented (hopefully).

+It's been unit tested and has complete line coverage, but it's not quite comprehensive yet.
+Any help welcome ;)

+Stay tuned for more info!